PMEAL/porespy/docs/index.rst

 MatLab's Image Processing Toolbox), but they all require building up complex scripts or macros to accomplish tasks of specific use to porous media.
-Porespy includes predefined functions to accomplish many of these routine analysis rapidly and conveniently.
+Porespy includes predefined functions to accomplish many of these routine analyses rapidly and conveniently.

 ----